taroushirani/nnsvs_oniku_kurumi_utagoe_db/README.md

 The directory structure made by this recipe is the same as kiritan_singing does.

 ## Sample code
-- [Jupyter Notebook](https://gist.github.com/taroushirani/987211cc4023eab174b71bfe7041fd95) (Google Colaboratory, comments are written in Japanese)
+- Jupyter Notebook coming soon (Google Colaboratory, comments are written in Japanese)

 ## Resources